Primechain/primechain-api-docs/docs/usecases/employee_background_verification.md

   }
 }
 ```
+Save this output in your private database along with the following:

+* Employee identifier e.g. PAN number, passport number etc.
+* Price (optional)
+* Description of the record

 ## 2. Decrypt, verify and retrieve an employee record from the blockchain
 To retrieve an employee record from the blockchain, use `post /api/v1/decrypt_download_data` and pass these values: